userbradley/documentation.breadnet.co.uk/docs/kubernetes/kb/convert-docker-compose-to-kubernetes-manifests.md

 ## Why

-Sometimes when working with docker (or podman) if makes sense to push the images in to Kubernetes.
+Sometimes when working with docker (or podman) it makes sense to push the images in to Kubernetes.

 Engineers may not have the required experience to convert their `docker-compose.yaml` in to the required kubernetes files